danimathdunker/pi_stuff/sensornet/monitor/README.md

 # monitor

-Stuff tu monitor some data of my Raspberries
+Stuff to monitor some data of my Raspberries

 * `*.gp` - gnuplot files
 * `fill_moni` - calls the other fill scripts